 As the number of novel coronavirus disease (COVID-19) cases continue to rise, patients may worry about their risk and safety.
 To help ease patients’ concerns about COVID-19, JAMA Associate Editor Preeti Malani, MD, shared some important advice for physicians and other health professionals.

 Dr. Malani is the chief health officer and professor of medicine in the Division of Infectious Diseases at the University of Michigan in Ann Arbor.
-She co-wrote the JAMA Viewpoint, "2019 Novel Coronavirus—Important Information for Clinicians,” with Carlos del Rio, MD, an infectious diseases physician in Atlanta.
+She co-wrote the JAMA Viewpoint, “Translating Science on COVID-19 to Improve Clinical Care and Support the Public Health Response,” with Carlos del Rio, MD, an infectious diseases physician in Atlanta.

 In a recent AMA interview, Dr. Malani offered this advice for physicians and other health professionals to help calm patients who might be worried about COVID-19.

 Patients “should call for instructions because what’s happened is testing has become more available and you may or may not even need to be seen, depending on the history and potential exposures and how you’re feeling,” said Dr. Malani.
 Whether communicating through a patient portal or on-call nurse, patients can often get effective advice before making an in-person visit.

 “It would require some planning to make sure that you’re taken care of right away,” she said.
 “If patients have issues like shortness of breath or they have a lot of health issues, they certainly should just call for advice and they may even be directed to go to the emergency department.”

 If a patient does not need to be seen in person, they can still be seen by a physician through telehealth.
 Learn more from the AMA about how to establish telehealth and deliver patient care while practicing physical distancing.